bagusbrontosie/machine-learning-with-minishift/README.md

 Now that we've constructed our model, it's time to compile it.
 This is the stage where we tell our neural networks how to measure it's success in categorising a given input, and start passing through data for training

-First, we'll copy and paste the code that will compile our model on a new line after out last code snippet.
+The following is the code that will compile our model on a new line after out last code snippet.

 ```python
     model.compile(loss=keras.losses.categorical_crossentropy,